vijendtra/DevOps/DevOps_Technical_Test.md

 ### **DevOps Test: CI Pipeline, AWS Infrastructure, and EKS Deployment**

 ### **Objective:**
-1.Fork the provided GitHub repository to your own GitHub account.
+- **Fork** the provided GitHub repository to your own GitHub account.
-2.should create a continuous integration (CI) pipeline using CircleCI or any other CI/CD tool of your choice.
+- should create a continuous integration (CI) pipeline using CircleCI or any other CI/CD tool of your choice.
-3.provision AWS infrastructure using Terraform, 4.deploy the application to AWS EKS from your GitHub repository.
+- provision AWS infrastructure using Terraform,
+- deploy the application to AWS EKS from your GitHub repository.

 ---